hauke96/master-thesis/doc/DESIGN_DECISIONS.md

 ##### Index

 ###### CITree - A 1D quadtree for intervals

+> This data structure is not used anymore (s. below for details)

 Storing and querying shadow areas is a challenge, because the 360° == 0° equality and the fast of different distances makes it harder than standard interval problems.
 Also the data structure should only return full overlaps, not only intersections.
 Nevertheless, the NetTopologySuite has a `Bintree` implementation, which is a 1D quadtree and can be used for intervals.